 By Jayson Saba

 The world of work is changing.
 Employee preferences for more flexibility and need for a better work-life balance have led companies to adapt by allowing their employees to work virtually or to telecommute.
-The evolution of technology – phone, email, instant messaging, VPN, laptop, mobile email - has also allowed companies to provide that flexibility.
+The evolution of technology – phone, email, instant messaging, VPN, laptop, mobile email – has also allowed companies to provide that flexibility.
 In addition, more companies have teams in which managers and their employees work in different offices around the world.
 HR needs to recruit and retain the best talent and maximize performance and development.
 For virtual employees, the goals are the same, but the challenge is relationships and inclusion.
 Companies need to ensure that these employees understand and live the company culture, feel part of their respective teams, and get support from their supervisors.
+It’s less of a question of whether they are working or slacking off and more about whether or not we are enabling them to be successful.
+So how do we make these colleagues successful?

 My job as CLO is to help achieve my company’s business goals.
 The same is true of pretty much anyone working for an organization, whether they answer phones, sell products, develop new technologies, or oversee global mergers and acquisitions.
 When a company is well-run, every employee is able to map their daily tasks to one or more strategic business outcomes.